Where to Start (Part 4)

 Marshal Dusty Yates, six foot, three inches of pure, mean Texan, stood grizzled and hungover at the edge of town, watching the sun rise.
 A hard-edged, ruggedly handsome man, Yates had seen more evil in the last few days than most men would ever see in a lifetime.
 He absently brushed his fingers against the smooth pearl handle of the Colt Peacemaker holstered against this thigh and, with a deep sigh, wondered if he’d live long enough to see sundown.

-Both versions paint an adequate description of our hypothetical lawman, so a writer’s choice of embellishment is simply a factor of a specific writing style.
+Both versions paint an adequate description of our hypothetical lawman, so it’s really only a factor of your writing style and the amount of detail you wish to impart.

 Second Draft.
-Your subsequent pass will be editing content and/or adding additional depth and nuance to your characters and/or honing your plot.
-You’re augmenting your prose with colors and sounds and smells, deleating excess verbiage and honing both dialogue (conversations) and internal monologues (deep, inner thoughts).
-You’re revealing nuanced character traits and subtle innuendo, perhaps including new twists and turns and, if appropriate, cliff-hangers.
-With your first draft complete, you’ve already built a creature of muscle and bone, but now you’re adding frizzy blonde hair and freckles and one unlaced hi-topped Keds.
+You’re adding additional depth and nuance to your characters and honing your plot.
+You’re adding colors and sounds and smells and honing both dialogue (conversations) and internal monologues (deep, inner thoughts).
+You’re revealing nuanced character traits and subtle innuendo, twists and turns and, if appropriate, cliff-hangers.
+With your first draft, you’ve already built a creature of muscle and bone, now you’re adding frizzy blonde hair and freckles and one unlaced hi-topped Keds.
 You’re “putting the red on the apple” as they say.

 The Stick-it-in-a-Drawer Phase.
 Seriously.
 Put it away for a week or a month.
 Try to forget that you’ve ever written it.
 Me?
 I use that time to begin contemplating a new book.
-Or else OD on old movies…because that works too.
+Or read or else OD on old movies…anything to take my mind off that work-in-progress.

 Polishing.
 Time’s up!
-Read your story again from a fresh perspective.
-Read, tweak and polish each page.
+Read your story again with fresh brain cells.
+Tweak and polish each page.
 Cut every uncertain or unnecessary word that doesn’t want to fit, un-garble every phrase that feels plodding or slow.
-Fill in the gaps…even if that means adding new scenes or chapters.
+Fill in the gaps…even if that means adding scenes or chapters.
 Trim threads from the tapestry.
 Be sure every aspect belongs.
 Speed up the action or, when it doubt, truncate or eliminate the morass.
 If you feel something reads slow, don’t assume it isn’t.
-If you think it’s clunky, your readers will think so too.
+If you think it is, your readers will think so too.
+Definitely find ways to truncate or tweak the slow spots.
 Oh, and kill your darlings.

 And there’s your finished novel.
 Piece of cake, right?